Introduction

 A game listing has the following parts, from left to right:

-• Its most relevant tags.
+- Its most relevant tags.
 Most games have more tags than displayed, for the purpose of filtering.
-Some meta tags have been excluded, such as Early Access or VR.
+Some meta tags have been excluded, such as .

 Filters

 Filters provide the main functionality of the site, helping you narrow your search down to the games you actually care about.
-By default, six filters are provided, but you can create new ones yourself, or use some created by others.
+Several filters are provided by default, but you can create new ones yourself, or use some created by others.
 More about that under Custom filters.
-The five default filters are:
+The default filters are:

 Presets